 Conclusion

 Treasury investment returns are a complex concept.
-The commonly held refrain of ‘return of capital, not return on capital’ is to the fore but returns are required to be optimised within an appropriate risk framework.
+The commonly held refrain of ‘return of capital, not return on capital’ is to the fore but the relative yield between investment options is an important consideration alongside the primary core objectives of capital preservation and liquidity provision.

-The risk-return tradeoff is assessed individually but caution is warranted when considering changing preferences based on the interest rate cycle.
-While it may be tempting to extend portfolio duration via term deposits at a time when interest rates are declining, the primary considerations of counterparty risk and liquidity always apply.
+The risk-return trade-off is assessed individually but caution is warranted when considering changing preferences based on the interest rate cycle.
+While it may be tempting to extend portfolio duration or assume additional credit risk via term deposits at a time when interest rates are declining, the primary considerations of counterparty risk and liquidity always apply.
 Interest rates are typically cut in response to a deteriorating economic environment, exactly the situation where increased credit due diligence is appropriate.
 Core benefits of a MMF apply across business and interest rate cycles.

 * Some types of money market funds may implement redemption fees during rare circumstances as per local regulations